shumarkq/CMAQ/POST/AMET_eval/README.md

 * User should **not** change the *--partition=singlepe* if they wish to access the AMET database.

 ## Setting environment variables
-The setting of environment variables in the run script is divided into 7 different numbered sections.
+The setting of environment variables in the run script is divided into 8 different numbered sections.
 Details on the environment variables within each section are provided below.
-Below section 7 is the portion of the script that loops through the simulations days to create the various post-processing outputs.
-The user will typically not need to edit this bottom section.
+Section 8 is the portion of the script that loops through the simulations days to create the various post-processing outputs.
+The user will typically only need to make edits to sections 1-7.

 ### Section 1: Select which analysis steps you want to execute
 ```